christophe-gouel/RECS/README.md

 INSTALL
 =======

-If you use git, you can get the lastest version with
+If you use git, you can get the latest version with

 `git clone https://github.com/christophe-gouel/RECS.git recs`

-Without git, you can download an archive of the lastest version by clicking on the **Downloads** button on [RECS webpage](https://github.com/christophe-gouel/RECS).
+Without git, you can download an archive of the latest version by clicking on the **Downloads** button on [RECS webpage](https://github.com/christophe-gouel/RECS).

 To use the solver you have to